jatin-malik/copy-here-paste-there/README.md

 ## Internals

-We do communication over TCP.
+Communication is done over TCP.
 Once the TCP connection is established between the client and server, it allows for bi-directional streaming of your system clipboard/pasteboard.
 A watcher periodically ( every 2 seconds ) checks the system clipboard for any state change and if it observes a state update, it streams that over to the peer using a length-prefixed TCP message.